dmarx/obsidian_vault/Measure.md

 - [[Cardinality vs. Measure]]
 - [[Divergence (Statistics)]]

 In measure theory, the concept of a "measure" is a fundamental and abstract notion that generalizes the ideas of length, area, volume, and probability.
-It provides a rigorous mathematical framework for quantifying the size or quantity of a set, particularly within the context of spaces that are more complex than the standard [[Euclidean Spaces]].
+It provides a rigorous mathematical framework for quantifying the size or quantity of a set, particularly within the context of spaces that are more complex than the standard [[Euclidean Space|Euclidean Spaces]].
 The development of [[Measure Theory]] was a significant advancement in mathematics, enabling precise definitions of [[Integral|integration]], probability, and other concepts in analysis.

 ### Definition of a Measure

 A measure is a function that assigns a non-negative real number or infinity to subsets of a given space, satisfying certain axioms.
-Formally, let $X$ be a set and $\mathcal{F}$ a [[Sigma-Algebra|$\sigma$-algebra]] over $X$ (a collection of subsets of $X$ including the empty set and closed under complementation and [[Countable]] unions).
+Formally, let $X$ be a set and $\mathcal{F}$ a $\sigma$-[[Sigma-Algebra|algebra]] over $X$ (a collection of subsets of $X$ including the empty set and closed under complementation and [[Countability|Countable]] unions).
 A measure $\mu$ is a function $\mu: \mathcal{F} \to [0, \infty]$ satisfying the following properties:

 1. **Non-negativity:** For every $E \in \mathcal{F}$, $\mu(E) \geq 0$.
 2. **Null Empty Set:** $\mu(\emptyset) = 0$.